 A: Researchers have observed no negative side effects of moringa powder in any studies to date.
 However, most studies have been conducted on rats and mice, so consumers should know that side effects might persist but not be currently clinically observed.

-Q: Can you take moringa while pregnant or breastfeeding?
+Q: Can moringa be taken while pregnant or breastfeeding?

-A: Talk to your doctor before taking moringa while pregnant or breastfeeding.
+A: Consumers should consult their doctors before taking moringa while pregnant or breastfeeding.
 There’s limited research verifying the safety of moringa in women who are pregnant or breastfeeding, so consumers should educate themselves through a conversation with their physician before making a decision.

 Q: How long do I have to take moringa to see benefits?